 - Improve the evidence available for comparing and describing mitigation actions

-Moreover, the Directorate of Energy Conservation (DKE) in ESDM has identified the development of a specific energy efficiency (EE) NAMA as an additional output of the work programme with ECN.
-This interest adds the following ambition to the project
+Moreover, the Directorate of Energy Conservation (DKE) in ESDM identified the development of a specific energy efficiency NAMA as an additional output of the work programme with ECN.
+This interest added the following ambition to the project

-- NAMA Development: ESDM, with ECN assistance, prepares a viable and credible EE NAMA proposal that has the buy-in of key stakeholders and which tests favourably with donors for financial support
+- NAMA Development: ESDM, with ECN assistance, prepares a viable and credible energy efficiency NAMA proposal that has the buy-in of key stakeholders and which tests favourably with donors for financial support

 - NAMA capacity building: DKE involvement in the NAMA development process, with appropriate capacity building, allows them to ‘own’ the final proposal ready for implementation